 Locations vary according to their purpose, from a visit to industry to an archaeological dig, and may include residential locations abroad.

 You will normally be expected to keep a record of your learning in the field through a field diary, portfolio, coursework or field presentation, for example.

-Laboratory and practical work encompasses a wide range of teaching including:
+Practical work encompasses a wide range of teaching including:

 - science- or engineering-based lab classes

 - problem-based classes in a wide range of disciplines

 This practical work is important in the development of subject-specific skills and other professional skills such as communication and information technologies.

 It takes place in specialist facilities.
 We spend millions of pounds on making sure you have everything you need to bring what you have learnt in the classroom to life.
 Some of the facilities we have, particularly in science and engineering, are funded through research grants so you’ll be using the very latest equipment available.
 This is often the same (or better) than the industry is using.

 You can take a virtual tour of many of our academic facilities.

 Self-directed studySelf-directed study